-- 1. This Insolvency Guidance Note ("IGN") should be read in conjunction with IGN (1) Scope. - 2.
-This IGN has been prepared for the sole use of members in connection with the preparation of receipts and payments accounts by office-holders in liquidations and receiverships under the Companies Ordinance (Cap.
-32) and in bankruptcies under the Bankruptcy Ordinance (Cap.
-6) (referred to collectively, below, as "insolvency legislation").
-Members are reminded that IGNs are for the purpose of guidance only and may not be relied upon as definitive statements.
-No liability attaches to the Council of the Institute or anyone involved in the preparation or publication of IGNs. - 3.
-The purpose of this Guidance Note is to: - Set out best practice with regard to the presentation of accounts prescribed in the insolvency legislation. - Set out best practice with regard to the presentation of financial information to creditors and other interested parties in a manner that is useful to the reader. - 4.
-Members are reminded that they are responsible for the submission of returns using the prescribed forms (or similar format approved by the Official Receiver/Registrar of Companies, to whom the returns are required to be submitted) within the times specified in the legislation.
-Members should not await reminders or default notices from the Official Receiver or the Registrar of Companies.
+- 1. This Liquidation and Insolvency Guidance Note ("LIGN") should be read in conjunction with LIGN (1) Scope. - 2.
+This LIGN has been prepared for the use of insolvency practitioners1 ("IPs") in connection with the preparation of receipts and payments accounts by IPs in liquidations and receiverships under the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
+32)("CWUMPO") and in bankruptcies under the Bankruptcy Ordinance (Cap.
+6)("BO").
+IPs are reminded that LIGNs are issued for the purpose of guidance only and may not be relied upon as definitive statements.
+They do not affect any responsibilities that may be imposed by law or regulations. - 3.
+The purpose of this LIGN is to: - Set out best practice with regard to the presentation of accounts prescribed in CWUMPO/ BO. - Set out best practice with regard to the presentation of financial information to creditors and other interested parties in a manner that is useful to the reader. - 4.
+IPs are also reminded that they are responsible for the submission of returns using the prescribed forms (or similar format approved, as appropriate, by the Official Receiver ("OR") or the Registrar of Companies ("Registrar"), to whom the returns are required to be submitted) within the times specified in the legislation.
+They should not await reminders or default notices from the OR or the Registrar. - 5.
+No liability attaches to the Council of the Institute or anyone involved in the preparation or publication of LIGNs.